nicolas-tallet/lnet-selftest/README.md

-# lnet-selftest
+# LNET Selftest Advanced Launcher

 ## Purpose

-LNET Selftest Advanced Launcher Shell Script

 This script is a wrapper to the sequence of LNET Selftest commands.